eucmods/ModMenu/README.md

 - [Jsoup](https://jsoup.org/)

 ### NOTE
-THE CONTENT ON THIS APP IS NOT MINE NOR IS IT HOSTED BY ME OR THE APP.
-THESE BELONG TO THEIR RESPECTIVE OWNERS.
-This app just demostrates on how it is possible to build a app that can scrape websites and use their content.
+THE CONTENT ON THIS PROJS IS NOT MINE NOR IS IT HOSTED BY ME  build project

 ### License
 AnitubeApp is licensed under the [GNU Affero General Public License v3.0](LICENSE.md).